oldkingcone/C0wb0y/README.md

 ### Roadmap:

-change all the models over to the same api
+change all the models over to the same api, incorporate all models into the main script.

 ---